KULeuvenNeuromechanics/PredSim/Documentation/PrivateForkPredSim.md

     git clone https://github.com/<your_username>/PredSim_private.git
     ```

  6. If you want, add the original repo as remote to fetch (potential) future changes.
-This creates the diagonal link in the figure below.
+This creates the diagonal link in Figure 1.
     ```bash
     cd PredSim_private
     git remote add upstream https://github.com/KULeuvenNeuromechanics/PredSim.git